hamzahyaasin/campus_connection/README.md

 ## Implementation of the application
 -- Fork the repository and run "npm install" to have all the packages needed.
--- Create a .env.local file to secretly store the API keys like (VITE_APPWRITE_PROJECT_ID='67599030001d897ade31' VITE_APPWRITE_URL='https://cloud.appwrite.io/v1' VITE_APPWRITE_STORAGE_ID=''
+-- Create a .env.local file to secretly store the API keys like (VITE_APPWRITE_PROJECT_ID='' VITE_APPWRITE_URL='https://cloud.appwrite.io/v1' VITE_APPWRITE_STORAGE_ID=''
 VITE_APPWRITE_DATABASE_ID=''